-To ensure good governance and robust monitoring, leaders carry out regular observations and audits as part of their overall infection prevention and control (IPC) quality assurance arrangements.
-This includes regular observations and audits of staff practice and environmental hygiene.
+To ensure good governance and robust monitoring, leaders carry out regular observations and audits as part of their overall IPC governance arrangements.
+This includes regular observations and audits of staff practice, environmental hygiene, the safe management of uniforms and care waste

-When working together, staff support each other to ensure that everyone reliably and consistently implements good IPC practice.
+When working together, staff support each other to ensure that everyone reliably and consistently implements good IPC and PPE practice.